sushantguri/Puzzle_photo/README.md

-# 🧩 SnapPuzzle — Interactive Camera Photo Puzzle
+# 🧩 SnapPuzzle — Interactive Camera Photo puzz

 > **Capture your moment.
 Shatter it into pieces.
 Solve the puzzle.**
 > *A state-of-the-art Web App that turns live webcam captures and photos into interactive, high-fidelity jigsaw and sliding tile puzzles.*